 - Are you buried in alerts and false positives?

 - Do you have limited resources or time to dedicate to a SIEM solution?

 - Are you lacking an abundance of in-house IT professionals with security incident response expertise who have the time available to dedicate to managing a SIEM?

 Corserva's Managed SIEM Service

-With Corserva’s managed SIEM service, you gain enterprise level cybersecurity for a fixed monthly cost, with no hefty licensing fees and no additional staffing requirements.
+With Corserva’s managed SIEM service, you gain enterprise-level cybersecurity for a fixed monthly cost, with no hefty licensing fees and no additional staffing requirements.

 We collect and store logs from any or all of your network devices and computers.
-Devices can be classified as within scope of your compliance requirements, and reports can be generated when needed.
+Devices can be classified as within the scope of your compliance requirements, and reports can be generated when needed.
 Common incidences are identified, prioritized, and acted on.
-The solution is integrated with a threat intelligence feed and is updated on an ongoing basis to accelerate detection of new threats.
+The solution is integrated with a threat intelligence feed and is updated on an ongoing basis to accelerate the detection of new threats.

 The best tools in the world have limited use if the right people aren’t there to manage them.
-Corserva’s staff have key security certifications including CISSP, CISM, CGE IT, CRISC, CEH, and CompTIA Security+.
-We provide 24x7x365 support for our clients from our US based security operations centers.
+Corserva’s staff have key security certifications, including CISSP, CISM, CGE IT, CRISC, CEH, and CompTIA Security+.
+We provide 24x7x365 support for our clients from our US-based security operations centers.

 Corserva's managed SIEM offers the best of both worlds — enterprise security protection with an affordable cost model.